Personal Development, Business, Finance, and Investing for Everyone

 Undiversifiable or Systematic/Market Risk

 Systematic risk occurs due to macroeconomic factors.
-It is beyond the control of a specific company or individual, and hence, can't be diversified.
-All investments and securities suffer from such a type of risk.
+It is beyond the control of a specific company or individual and, hence, can't be diversified.
+All investments and securities suffer from this type of risk.
 One can't eliminate such a risk by holding more shares.

 Unsystematic Risk or Diversifiable Risk